walaura/Twitter-photo-downloader/README.md

 Once the script is done, your browsable tweet archive will contain all your photos locally intead of pulling them form twitter.com.
 The image files will be on the data/media folder if you need them.

-*Note:* Sometimes you'll get 404 errors on some tweets that still exist, that's twitter acting silly.
+*Note:* Sometimes you'll get 404 errors on some tweets that still exist, that's twitter acting up.
 Just wait a couple of hours and run the script again.
-Or follow the links to get the photos yourself ~~you lazy ass~~.
+Or follow the links to get the photos yourself

+# TODO
+* Right now on some macs the whole thing just falls apart from too many fs writes it would be ideal to queue that up but i dont wanna deal with streams ever
+* Put this on npm maybe iunno

+Contributions are ✨ super welcome ✨

 # FAQ
 ## Are videos and gifs downloaded too?